 - Perfect for making fast and accurate angle cuts.
 Learn how to make accurate cuts on the miter saw

-- Miter saw is efficient in crosscutting smaller pieces of wood like trim, molding, baseboards, or dimensional lumber.
+- Miter saw is efficient in crosscutting smaller pieces of wood like trim, crown moldings, baseboards, window casing, or dimensional lumber.

 - The downside is that a miter saw is stationary, and the blade only goes up or down and can only cut wood up to a certain width depending on the blade size.